josmar-crwdstffng/angular/aio/content/guide/glossary.md

 A special-purpose library or API.
 To learn more, see [Domain-specific language][WikipediaWikiDomainSpecificLanguage].
-Angular extends TypeScript with domain-specific languages for a number of domains relevant to Angular applications, defined in NgModules such as [animations][AioGuideAnimations], [forms][AioGuideForms], and [routing and navigation][AioGuideRouter].
+Angular extends TypeScript with domain-specific languages for a number of domains relevant to Angular applications, defined in [NgModules][AioGuideGlossaryNgmodule] such as [animations][AioGuideAnimations], [forms][AioGuideForms], and [routing and navigation][AioGuideRouter].

 ## dynamic component loading